Correction: In a previous version of this article, the ICR Conference was misidentified as taking place in Las Vegas.

-Kohl's is working to right-size many of its full-size stores and is looking to lease or sell the extra space, CEO Kevin Mansell said in a keynote address at the ICR Conference in Las Vegas on Tuesday.
+Kohl's is working to right-size many of its full-size stores and is looking to lease or sell the extra space, CEO Kevin Mansell said in a keynote address at the ICR Conference in Orlando on Tuesday.

 That space would ideally go to grocers or convenience stores to drive traffic, he told CNBC after his address.
 "If we had our preference, we are going first after well-capitalized companies, and preferably ones that have high traffic in grocery and convenience," Mansell told CNBC, declining to say whether Whole Foods is among those.
 Kohl's has a partnership with Amazon in 82 stores, with Amazon concessions at certain locations and Kohl's staff taking Amazon returns.

 Kohl's has a list of potential retailers to unload its extra space, rivals included, and the upshot of any such deal would be to boost traffic and sales, and not just to fill the space, Mansell said.
 The company is also considering expanding through acquisitions.
 "Kohl's is not taking anything off the table.
 We have a healthy balance sheet and we can actually act," he told CNBC.

 Like Target, which plans to open more than 130 stores with space averaging between 20,000-30,000 square feet by the end of 2019, Kohl's wants to take up less space even as it aims to cater to more customers.